netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 Full development environment
 ------------------------------------------
 This describes the complete variant for installing the entire (Java-based) development environment needed for a complete build.
+You shouldn't need this unless you want to build a release, change the help files, etc.

 The [first script](https://github.com/netceteragroup/esa-beam/blob/master/beam-3dveglab-vlab/src/main/scripts/build_beam_binaries.sh) automates the steps for building BEAM as described in http://www.brockmann-consult.de/beam-wiki/display/BEAM/Build+from+Source

 **See below for OPTIONAL step on creating a linux virtual image**